-Under the leadership of our Board, the Company demonstrated strong execution on our key strategic initiatives throughout 2021.
-Ocwen achieved full-year net income of \$18 million in 2021 and delivered record growth with \$152 billion in total servicing additions and double-digit growth across all originations channels.
-Ocwen's total servicing portfolio UPB grew to approximately \$268 billion by year-end and performance continued to exceed industry benchmarks in several key operating areas, demonstrating the strength and quality of our servicing platform.
-The Company also earned Fannie Mae and Freddie Mac recognition for top servicing performance and achieved HUD's Tier 1 servicer ranking.
-Ocwen completed two key acquisitions in 2021 to further strengthen and diversify its originations and servicing platforms: the Company acquired Texas Capital Bank's correspondent lending business in June 2021 and Reverse Mortgage Solutions, Inc's reverse servicing platform in October 2021.
-The Board also guided the Company through a strategic process that resulted in the refinancing of our corporate debt in early 2021 and the creation of a long-term strategic relationship with Oaktree Capital Management L.P. through which Ocwen launched its MSR asset vehicle in May 2021.
-In addition, the Board supported management's continued focus on driving cost improvement, maintaining strong operating execution, effectively managing our balance sheet, fulfilling our regulatory commitments, resolving remaining legacy matters, and meeting the challenges of the COVID-19 environment and disruption in the financial markets, all while working to maximize value for our shareholders.
+Under the leadership of our Board, the Company demonstrated strong execution on our key strategic initiatives throughout 2022.
+Ocwen achieved full-year net income of \$26 million in 2022, an increase of 42% from 2021, and delivered continuing growth with \$88.8 billion in total servicing additions.
+Ocwen's total servicing portfolio UPB grew to approximately \$290 billion by year-end and operating performance continued to exceed industry benchmarks in several key areas, demonstrating the strength and quality of our servicing platform.
+The Company once again earned Fannie Mae and Freddie Mac recognition for top servicing performance and achieved HUD's Tier 1 servicer ranking.
+During 2022, Ocwen completed a \$250 million upsize of MAV and continued to strengthen our long-term strategic relationship with Oaktree, repurchased \$50 million of common stock and \$25 million of senior corporate debt, and increased book value per share by 17% over year-end 2021.
+In addition, the Board supported management's continued focus on driving cost improvement and voted to cut its own compensation while the Company as a whole achieved significant cost reductions in servicing, originations and corporate overhead.
+Throughout, the Board provided management with the guidance and oversight to ensure we continued to fulfil our regulatory commitments, work toward the resolution of remaining legacy matters, and respond with speed and agility to disruption in the financial markets.